contentstack/cli/packages/contentstack-bulk-publish/README.md

   -a, --alias=<value>            Alias(name) for the management token -c, --config=<value>           Path to the config file -e, --environments=<value>...
-Environments where assets will be published -l, --locales=<value>...
+Environments where assets will be published -k, --stack-api-key=<value>    Stack api key to be used -l, --locales=<value>...
 Locales to where assets will be published -y, --yes                      Agree to process the command with the current configuration --api-version=<value>          API Version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2].